首页 Microservices Engine Use Cases Cloud-native gateway Route WebSocket traffic with a cloud-native gateway

 For detailed instructions, see Create a stateless workload by using a Deployment.

-This tutorial uses a Kubernetes-native service discovery method.
-A declarative Service API resource registers the backend service with CoreDNS.
-The sample backend service provides multiple WebSocket endpoints.
+This tutorial uses Kubernetes-native service discovery.
+A Service resource registers the backend with CoreDNS.
+The sample backend provides multiple WebSocket endpoints.
 Apply the following YAML configuration in your ACK cluster:

 apiVersion: apps/v1